kimodri/notes/java/stage1_core_java/02_inheritance/inheritance_constructors.md

 | 1      | protected/public   | ✅ can call `super(...)`    | via constructor                |
 | 2      | private + no-arg   | ✅ automatically called     | via no-arg constructor         |
 | 3      | private            | ❌ cannot call `super(...)` | via setters or factory methods |

----

-This guide can now serve as a **standalone reference** whenever you encounter private constructors in inheritance.

----

-If you want, I can **also make a fully working compiled example with Option 3**, so you can copy-paste and run it in Java.

-Do you want me to do that?